-- Be enrolled as a radiology major in an affiliated college/university (listed under Affiliation Agreements) and completed all university requirements prior to the July start date for the Sanford Radiologic Technology program. - The following college courses are not required, but they are recommended: - Anatomy / Medical Terminology / Physics - Cumulative college GPA of 2.5 or above on a 4.0 scale.
+- Earned an associate degree from an institution accredited by an agency acceptable to the ARRT.
+The degree does not have to be in the radiologic sciences.
+For more information and a list of acceptable agencies, please go to www.arrt.org - OR - Be enrolled as a radiology major in an affiliated college/university (listed under Affiliation Agreements) and completed all university requirements prior to the July start date for the Sanford Radiologic Technology program. - The following college courses are not required, but they are recommended: - Anatomy / Medical Terminology / Physics - Cumulative college GPA of 2.5 or above on a 4.0 scale. - Background checks are required by Sanford Medical Center for all students and employees.

-background check.

-• Background checks are required by Sanford Medical Center for all students and employees.
 There will be NO COST to you for the background check.
-Your acceptance into our program is contingent on the results of the
+Your acceptance into our program is contingent on the results of the background check.